AdobeDocs/express-add-ons-docs/src/pages/guides/develop/frameworks-libraries-bundling.md

 ### React

-We have included React templates and sample add-ons in the [Templates and Code Samples](../5-TemplatesSamples/code-samples.md) section.
+We have included React templates and sample add-ons in the [code samples](guides/develop/samples).

 ### Other JavaScript and CSS libraries